 - In a small shallow bowl, whisk eggs and 1 teaspoon of hot sauce.

 - Coat okra with the egg mixture, then liberally coat okra with the cornmeal mixture.
 Once oil reaches 350 degrees, fry in batches until golden brown, about 1 to 2 minutes.
-Remove okra to a cooling rack placed over a baking sheet.
+Remove okra to a cooling rack placed over a baking sheet to drain excess oil.
+You can put a paper towel over the sheet to catch the oil.